Shockoe Hill African Burying Ground: City Hospital grounds

-Desecrations
+Desecrations and threats

-This burying ground has suffered many atrocities.
-Throughout its years of operation, it was a main target for body snatching by and for the medical colleges, especially the Medical College of Virginia and the University of Virginia.
-It suffered from the explosion of a gun powder magazine on April 3, 1865, and the later construction of 2 new powder magazines built upon it in 1867.
-Its grounds were disposed of by the city of Richmond.
-Portions of it became part of the Hebrew Cemetery.
-In addition, it has had roads, a railway, and the highway run through it.
-An old Sunoco gas station sits upon a portion of its original 2 acres, along with a billboard; while other parts lie beneath Interstate-64, 4th St., 5th St., 7th St. Hospital St. and also the railroad tracks.
-The list of abuses does not stop there, and the site remains threatened to this day.
+The burying ground has suffered several desecrations.
+Throughout its years of active operation, it was a main target for body snatching by and for the medical colleges, especially the Medical College of Virginia and the University of Virginia.
+It suffered from the explosion of a gunpowder magazine on April 3, 1865, and the later construction of two new powder magazines in 1867.
+As a cemetery, it was abandoned by the city and visually erased from the landscape.
+All of its grave markers were removed.
+It was rendered unrecognizable, removed from maps, and almost completely forgotten.
+Its grounds were divided up, most were sold and others gifted to new owners.
+In addition, it has had roads, a railway, and the highway run through it grounds.
+An old Sunoco gas station sits upon a portion of its original 2 acres, along with a billboard; while other parts lie beneath Interstate 64, 4th St., 5th St., 7th St. Hospital St. and also the railroad tracks.
 Three approaching threats to the burial ground are DC2RVA passenger rail (high-speed rail), the east-west Commonwealth Corridor, and the proposed widening of I-64.
-These transportation projects will directly impact the Shockoe Hill African Burying Ground.
-Various infrastructure projects have impacted this site, and continue to be constant threats.
-The most recent appearing to be underground cables installed in the burial ground in the area of Hospital St. and 7th St. in early 2022.
+The most recently known appears to be the installation of underground cables which were run through the burial ground in the area of Hospital St. and 7th St. in early 2022.
+Plans proposed in 2024 for additional infrastructure work at the intersection of N 7th St., and Hospital St. by the city, if carried out as planned will also harm the burial ground.

-One of the newest threats to the Shockoe Hill African Burying Ground is confusion, and miss-identification.
-In the fall of 2022 the Shockoe Hill African Burying Ground was completely confused in the media with the African Burial Ground in Shockoe Bottom.
-It was reported multiple times that the Shockoe Hill African Burying Ground was the burial ground located next to the Lumpkin's Jail.
-And the histories of the two burial grounds were intertwined.
-Historically, it is the Shockoe Hill African Burying Ground, that was the active municipal burial ground for the city of Richmond for enslaved people (and free people of color) during the time that the Lumpkin's Jail was in operation.
-But physically, it is the older African Burial Ground in Shockoe Bottom that closed in 1816 that was/is located next to the Lumpkin's Slave Jail.
-It is important to understand and remember that the city of Richmond has two African Burial Grounds.
-Both of the burial grounds are important, and each deserves to be seen, accurately known and understood.
+One of the newer threats to the Shockoe Hill African Burying Ground is mis-identification and confusion.
+In the fall of 2022 the Shockoe Hill African Burying Ground was confused in the media with the Shockoe Bottom African Burial Ground, though the distance between them is more than a mile.
+It was reported multiple times that the Shockoe Hill African Burying Ground was the burial ground located next to Lumpkin's Jail.
+Historically, it is the Shockoe Hill African Burying Ground, that was the active municipal burial ground for the city of Richmond for African-Americans during the time that Lumpkin's Jail was in operation.
+But physically, it is the older African Burial Ground in Shockoe Bottom (which was closed in 1816) that is located next to Lumpkin's Slave Jail.

 Estimations

 Reports of interments were regularly made and submitted to the Richmond City Council by the Superintendent of the Shockoe Hill Burying Ground.
 It is estimated that over 22,000 interments were made in the Shockoe Hill African Burying Ground, likely making it the largest burial ground of free people of color and the enslaved in the United States.
-It is presently referred to by some as the 2nd African Burial Ground or second African Burying Ground, and African Burial Ground II.
+It is presently referred to by some as the 2nd African Burial Ground or second African Burying Ground.